Introduction

 - Worship Lord Vamana with tulsi,

-yellow flowers, and Panchamrit abhishekam.
+yellow flowers, Panchamrit abhishekam.

 - Recite Vishnu Sahasranama,